Women-Owned Business Day

 THE HONORABLE HEATHER SOMERS

-State Senator, Deputy Senate Republican Leader
+State Senator, Senior Deputy Senate Republican Leader

-Sen. Somers currently leads the legislature’s bipartisan “Tourism Caucus” to promote policies which bolster the state’s tourism industry.
-The state’s leading business group, the Connecticut Business and Industry Association in 2022 awarded Sen. Somers a perfect 100% score for her pro-job growth voting record.
-Sen. Somers was a founding partner of Hydrofera, a medical device manufacturer that employed nearly 100 people in Windham County.
+As leader of the Tourism Caucus, Senator Somers advocates for policies that support and strengthen Connecticut’s tourism industry.
+In 2022, the Connecticut Business and Industry Association awarded her a perfect 100% score for her pro-job growth voting record.
+A founding partner of Hydrofera, a medical device manufacturer employing nearly 100 people in Windham County, she brings private-sector experience to her work in the legislature.

 GILDA BONANNO